 Parking tickets must be paid at or mailed to the Police Department (Google Map) during regular business hours, or may be mailed in using the envelope provided with the ticket (postage required).
 Please note, however, that parking tickets NOT paid or contested within 30 days from the date of issue are sent to the court.
-Tickets must be paid by cash or check.
-Credit/Debit cards are not accepted.
+Tickets must be paid by cash, check, or charge.

 If you have questions regarding parking violations, please call the Police Department at 810-227-2700 during business hours

 All other traffic violations and appearance tickets are paid at the 53rd District Court, 204 S Highlander Way Howell, MI.
 Please call the 53rd District Court at 517-548-1000